Tax Information for Students

 Q: If I receive Form 1098-T, does it mean I qualify for the Hope Scholarship or Lifetime Learning Tax Credits?

-A: Not necessarily, the College is required to provide Form 1098-T to individuals who were billed for qualified tuition and fees during the calendar year.
+A: Not necessarily, the College is required to provide Form 1098-T to individuals who paid for qualified tuition and fees during the calendar year.
 Please consult your professional tax advisor to make an individual determination.

 Q: How do I determine which expenses will qualify for the Hope Scholarship and Lifetime Learning Credits?